OoliteProject/oolite/README.txt

 sensitive!).
 The cpuarch should be the cpu architecture reported by 'uname -p' (except i686, i586 etc should be translated to x86).
 This allows build scripts to automatically package up the right dependency tree in tarball installers.
+Cocoa-deps is an exception, because a different build system is used under Mac OS X.

 2. Contents
 -----------